2 Helpful / 0 Not

 -Plays in,around and over the woods.
 (Be mindful of Poison Ivy, Sumac, Oak, etc...)

--The Penn & Jeff Drug Town is just down the street and offers an excellent selection of Discs.
+-The Penn & Jeff HyVee Drug and the BP, just down the street, Both sell Discs.
 As well as food and drinks (Less than a mile from the course)

 -Long walk Back to up a steep hill to the Parking lot from 19's basket.

 -Once you finish 17, you walk back up the hill towards the cabin, then throw down the hill to 18's basket near the bank of the pond, walk back up the hill again, to 19 teepad (Near 17 basket, and throw down the hill to 19's pin placement requires you to walk down a steep hill, then walk back up the hill in order to play 19.